dielectricsheep/nodeRPG/README.md

 ##TODO:

 Everything.
-Need to move map and player data to MongoDB, and login authentication logic.
-Also, need to tweak front end to allow multiple players, add chat, etc, etc.  This is just a start.
+Need to tweak front end to allow multiple players with real authentication, add chat, etc, etc.  This is just a start.

 ##Authors